Perspective | Loyola Chicago, Delaware entered March like lions, exited like sacrificial lambs

 “I said, ‘He ran into his own man,’” Wright said.
 “I didn’t use any profanity.
 I mean, I use profanity, but I didn’t there.”

-Wright’s team also watched the end of the St. Peter’s-Kentucky game, but he chose not to say anything to his players about a No. 15 seed beating a No. 2 for the 10th time in 39 years.
+Wright’s team also watched the end of the Saint Peter’s-Kentucky game, but he chose not to say anything to his players about a No. 15 seed beating a No. 2 for just the 10th time.

 “They knew,” he said.
 “I thought about saying something, but I wanted to try to stay focused on us, not anybody else.”
 He paused.
-“It did cross my mind because Delaware is a lot like St. Peter’s.”
+“It did cross my mind because Delaware is a lot like Saint Peter’s.”

 Four years ago, Loyola and Sister Jean became national celebrities when they made the Final Four.
 Last year, the Ramblers upset top-seeded Illinois to reach the round of 16.
 Unfortunately for them Friday, they were playing a team that was stunned in the first round a year ago, when Ohio State became the ninth No. 2 seed to lose its opener, getting shocked by Oral Roberts.